 VALENCIA DRINK: HORCHATA & AGUA DE VALENCIA

-The warm days are upon us so it’s still time for a long, cool drink.
+It’s September 2017 and the warm days are still upon us so it’s time for a long, cool drink.
 Valencia has two of its very own.
 Well, horchata was invented in the Sudan and Agua de Valencia, is really just Buck’s Fizz with a twist.
-However, let’s not get caught up with details, these days they are both considered as Valencian as paella, reworks and construction companies.
+However, let’s not get caught up with details, these days they are both considered as Valencian as paella, fireworks and construction companies.

 Horchata is a bit of an acquired taste.
 While some would go miles out of their way in the summer heat for just a sip, others would go even more miles just to avoid the stuff (one person we spoke to described it as milk mixed with sand).
 It looks and tastes like a sort of nutty milkshake, although, actually, there’s no milk in it.
 It is made from crushed chufas, or tiger nuts, and water.
 Sometimes in a sort of slush puppy form, it’s always cool and refreshing.
 Befitting its cough medicine texture, it’s really good for you.
 Rich in iron and potassium, it has diuretic and energy restoring properties, sort of a medieval Lucozade really.